ShMcK/angular-es6-async-services/README.md

    5. 'fifth', 'sixth' & 'seventh' are called simultaneously, wait for any to finish
    6. when one of 5-7 has finished, console.log

 Note: `done()` does not need to be called after spawn has finished.
-Spawned functions return only undefined.
+Spawned functions return only `undefined`.